How Athens State University is connecting with students at scale

 The Summer Persistence Nudge

-identified 71 students and their
+71 students and their

 reasons for possibly not returning in Fall 2020.
 Staff members utilized this specific, actionable data to conduct targeted reach out and prioritize students who needed the most immediate support